swordencao/gentoo-mpi/docs/mpi-provider.md

 # mpi-provider.eclass

-mpi-provider is an eclass An eclass providing MPI paths for ebuilds, depending on specific MPI versions and multilib architectures.
+mpi-provider is an eclass providing MPI paths for ebuilds, depending on specific MPI versions and multilib architectures.

 ## Description